Heavy-Ball Momentum Method in Continuous Time and Discretization Error Analysis: Proofs for Section

+then the functional integral equation is solved to the $(\alpha - 2)$-th order of the step size $\eta$:

-\end{lemma} Therefore, by constructing $\gamma_k$ following Eq.~\eqref{eq:gamma_k_chi_k_relation} and truncating $\gamma_k$ to preserver its first $\alpha - 2$ terms, we can prove that the discretization error of the continuous time differential equation Eq.~\eqref{eq:dot_beta} is to the order $\mo{\eta^{\alpha}}$.
+which is exactly the condition in Lemma.~\ref{lemma:a.1}.
+Therefore, by constructing $\gamma_k$ following Eq.~\eqref{eq:gamma_k_chi_k_relation} and truncating $\gamma_k$ to preserver its first $\alpha - 2$ terms, we can prove that the discretization error of the continuous time differential equation Eq.~\eqref{eq:dot_beta} is to the order $\mo{\eta^{\alpha}}$. \qedsymbol